DISSINET at IMC Leeds and DH2026 in South Korea

-The Johannes Amos Comenius OP project “Beyond Security: Role of Conflict in Resilience-Building” / CoRe (reg. no.: CZ.02.01.01/00/22_008/0004595)”, co-hosted at Masaryk University’s Dissident Networks research group (https://dissinet.cz/) and led by Prof. Dr. David Zbíral, invites expressions of interest from scholars at any career stage for 3–8‑month salaried visiting research stays focused on the digital and computational study of medieval antiheretical hate speech.
+The Johannes Amos Comenius OP project “Beyond Security: Role of Conflict in Resilience-Building” / CoRe (reg. no.: CZ.02.01.01/00/22_008/0004595)”, co-hosted at Masaryk University’s Dissident Networks research group (https://dissinet.cz/, PI Prof. Dr. David Zbíral), invites expressions of interest from scholars at any career stage for 3–8‑month salaried visiting research stays focused on the digital and computational study of medieval antiheretical hate speech.

 This visiting position does not require terminating your employment at your home institution; it is designed to support a period of concentrated residential research at Masaryk University’s Faculty of Arts, Masaryk University (Brno, Czech Republic), resulting in data and a publication.
+Applicants must be affiliated with another research institution (this information was provided at a later stage).
+The visit is formalized through an invitation letter, memorandum of understanding, or a similar official document.
 For details about eligibility, see below.

 The stay should take place between 1 October 2026 and 30 June 27.